-Deakin is committed to creating an environment where research is not only of the highest calibre, but is also conducted in keeping with the highest ethical standards.
+Deakin is committed to creating an environment in which research is always conducted in accordance with the highest ethical standards.

 Restricted resources for staff and students in Animal Ethics, Biosafety and Biosecurity, Human Ethics, Research Integrity and Radiation Safety.

-Information regarding ethics approval of human research at Deakin University.
+Read information regarding ethics approval of human research at Deakin.

-Safety and legal requirements and other information about the uses of radiation in research.
+Learn about the safety and legal requirements and other information around the uses of radiation in research.